Multiwfn official website has been completely moved to

 - 8) Checking and modifying wavefunction.
 For example print orbital and basis function information, manually set orbital occupation number and type, translate and duplicate system, discard wavefunction information from specified atoms.

 - 9) Population analysis.
-Hirshfeld, VDD, Mulliken, Löwdin, Modified MPA (including three methods: SCPA, Stout & Politzer, Bickelhaupt), Becke, ADCH (Atomic dipole moment corrected Hirshfeld), CHELPG and Merz-Kollmann methods are supported.
+Hirshfeld, VDD, Mulliken, Löwdin, Modified MPA (including three methods: SCPA, Stout & Politzer, Bickelhaupt), Becke, ADCH (Atomic dipole moment corrected Hirshfeld), CHELPG, Merz-Kollmann and AIM methods are supported.

 - 10) Orbital composition analysis.
-Mulliken, Stout & Politzer, SCPA, Hirshfeld and natural atomic orbital (NAO) methods are supported to obtain orbital composition.
+Mulliken, Stout & Politzer, SCPA, Hirshfeld, Becke and natural atomic orbital (NAO) methods are supported to obtain orbital composition.

 - 13) Plotting IR/Raman/UV-Vis/ECD/VCD spectrum.
-Abundant parameters (broadening function, FWHM, etc.) can be determined by users.
+Abundant parameters (broadening function, FWHM, etc.) can be determined by users, individual contribution from each transition to the spectrum can be studied.

 - 15) Processing grid data (can be loaded from .cub/.grd or generated by Multiwfn).
 User can perform mathematical operations on grid data, set value in certain range, extract data in specified plane, plot integral curve, etc.